Medios AG: Reallocation of Bencis shares

 Heidelberg Pharma is the first company to use the compound Amanitin from the green death cap mushroom in cancer therapy.
 The biological mechanism of action of the toxin represents a new therapeutic modality and is used as a compound in the Amanitin-based ADC technology, the so-called ATAC technology.

 The lead candidate HDP-101 is a BCMA ATAC in clinical development for multiple myeloma.
-A second ATAC candidate, HDP-102, has recently started clinical development in Non-Hodgkin Lymphoma.
+A second ATAC candidate, HDP-102, has recently started clinical development in Non-Hodgkin Lymphoma and is currently on a temporary hold.
 HDP-103 against metastatic castration-resistant prostate cancer and HDP-104 targeting gastrointestinal tumors such as colorectal cancer have completed preclinical development.
 Heidelberg Pharma is open for partnering.

 The company is based in Ladenburg, Germany, and is listed on the Frankfurt Stock Exchange: ISIN DE000A11QVV0 / WKN A11QVV / Symbol HPHA.
 More information is available at www.heidelberg-pharma.com